The book "The Art of Braiding Bread" has been updated on 05-11-2013.

 Braiding the bread gives it added value, a more professional look.

-Some people don't know how to or are afraid of braiding dough for dread of ruining a batch of hard gained mass.
-To get skilled at it take about 1 cup (circa 4 oz or 114 g) of all purpose flour and add enough water to make a workable mass.
-Don’t knead, form ropes with it and practice.
-You can re-form the dough as many times as you like.
+Some people don't know how to or are afraid of braiding bread dough for dread of ruining a batch of it.
+To get skilled at braiding take about 1 cup (circa 4 oz or 114 g) of all purpose flour and add enough water to make a workable mass.
+There is no need of kneading this dough, just form ropes with it and practice.
+You can re-form it as many times as you like.
 The cost is negligible and it will keep a long time, well wrapped, in the refrigerator.
-After having used it for some time the gluten will give out, discard ¼ of the dough and replace it with new so you don’t lose the feel of the real thing.
+The gluten will give out after having used the dough for some time, discard ¼ of it and replace with new so you don’t lose the feel of the real thing.

-I don’t advise using plasticine or Play-Doh because it will soil your kitchen work surface and doesn’t feel like real bread dough.
+I don’t advise using Plasticine or Play-Doh because it will soil your kitchen work surface and doesn’t behave like real bread dough.

 The abundance of salt in ”Pate Mort” destroys the gluten of the mixture and again you will not have the experience of the authentic material.

-If you want to learn how to braid dough don’t try practicing with yarn, string or rolled up wet paper towels, this will only make things more difficult for you because these materials don’t have the plasticity of the original.
+If you want to learn how to braid dough don’t try practicing with yarn, string or rolled up wet paper towels since this will only make things more difficult for you because these materials don’t have the plasticity of the original.

 Braiding 3 Strands of Bread Dough